Deep combinatorial optimisation for optimal stopping time problems : application to swing options pricing

-The scaling and recentering coefficients are estimated on pre-simulated data that is just used to this end. \item We use Xavier \textbf{initialisation} \cite{glorot2010understanding} for the weights and a normal initialisation for the bias. \item The \textbf{number of layers} is chosen equal to 3.
-The \textbf{number of neurons} per layer is constant (but can vary from a case to another). \item Every 100 steps, the objective value is computed over a testing set.
-The parameters kept at the end are the ones minimising those evaluations.
-The objective function is finally evaluated on a validation set. \item $C = 10$ and the penalisation parameter $\lambda$ is set to $25$. \item The library used is \cite{2015tensorflow} and the algorithm runs on a laptop with 8 cores of 2,50 GHz, a RAM memory of 15,6 Go and without GPU acceleration. \end{itemize}
+The scaling and recentering coefficients are estimated on 100,000 pre-simulated data that is just used to this end.
+The mean and the standard deviation are first computed for every time step over the simulations then averaged over the time steps. \item We use Xavier \textbf{initialisation} \cite{glorot2010understanding} for the weights and a zero initialisation for the biases. \item The parameter $C$ that bounds the input of the $expit$ function is chosen such that $expit(-C) \approx 0$ and $expit(C) \approx 1$.
+We choose $C = 10$. \item The library used is \cite{2015tensorflow} and the algorithm runs on a laptop with 8 cores of 2,50 GHz, a RAM memory of 15,6 Go and without GPU acceleration. \end{itemize}

-\subsection{Numerical results}
+\section{Numerical results}

 In this section Algorithm \ref{algo:algoGlobal} is applied to the valuation of Bermudan and swing options.
 The function $f(s,x)$ is of the form $e^{-rs}g(x)$ where $g$ is the payoff of the option and $r \geq 0$ is the risk free rate.
 We place ourselves in the Black-Scholes framework: $\mu(s, x) = (r - \delta) x$, with $\delta \geq 0$ corresponding to the dividend rate and $\sigma(s, x) = diag(x) \sqrt{\Sigma}^{\top}$ with $\Sigma$ a positive definite matrix.
 We choose to work with a regular time grid $t_i = \frac{i}{N}$ for $i=0,\ldots,N$.
 The probability measure corresponds to the risk neutral probability and finding the value of the option consists in solving Problem \eqref{eq:discrete_base_problem}.